 As the “16+1” became the “17+1”, the Global Times published an editorial arguing that Greece’s decision to join the other eastern European countries and China should be considered good news for China as well as the European Union (EU).
 Clearly, Chinese journalists argue, Western media are wrong in portraying Chinese moves as attempts to split Europe.
 In particular, German politicians and journalists should abandon their strong ideological biases against the “17+1.”
 The countries that are part of that platform, including Greece, are rather backward and/or weak economically.
-Therefore, despite the symbolic value of having Greece on board, it is those countries that benefitted the most from a closer relationship with China.
-Greece is just the “icing on the cake.”
+Therefore, it is those countries that benefitted the most from a closer relationship with China.
+The strengthening of the "17+1" is good for the EU, too, because it helps to reduce the economic differences among its members.
 On the contrary, the real source of tensions within the EU should be found in the different approaches to economic development and governance that still exist between northern and southern European countries.
 According to Wang Wei, the Vice Director of the European Studies Department of the China Institute of Contemporary International Relations, a tough stance vis-à-vis Germany will become a popular issue on the ramp-up to the elections in Greece in October.
 Intra-EU friction, therefore, could increase.

 What has already increased, on the other hand, is the tension between Iran and the United States.
 Like in previous months, Chinese experts continued to blame President Trump for pushing the Middle East to the verge of war.
 The United States is less influential but more dangerous than ever as President Trump decided to escalate the confrontation with Iran after recognizing Israeli sovereignty over the Golan Heights.
 Despite all this, however, an editorial published by the Global Times basically reaffirms the line that was announced in November, when the United States withdrew from the Joint Comprehensive Plan of Action: although China opposes American unilateralism, Chinese interests should be protected and China should stay close to Iran, China cannot pick a fight alone with the United States to defend Iran.